zopefoundation/zope.annotation/README.txt

   TypeError: Missing 'zope.component.adapts' on annotation

 It's possible to provide an annotation with an explicit key.
-(If the key is not supplied, the key is deduced from the anotation's dotted name, provided it is a class.)
+(If the key is not supplied, the key is deduced from the annotation's dotted name, provided it is a class.)

   >>> class IHoi(interface.Interface):